Azerax/n8n-nodes-pgp-encode-only/README.md

 * [Installation](#installation)

 ## Changes
 * This version of the node simplfies and streamlines encyption and decyption.
-Before, signing was a separate file/output, but is now baked into the encryption.
-Added support if you'd still like to dettach the signing key.
+Before, signing was a separate file/output, since he has added support to bake into the encryption, but here it is by default with added support for dettached signing keys.
-* Removed singing and verify only options.
-Now there is just encypt and decrypt.
+* Removed singing, X-encrypt/decrypt-verify, and verify only options.
+Now there is just encypt, decrypt, and create.
-* Added support for key generation.
+* Added support for key generation: create.
 * Added support for remotely hosted public and private keys.
 Also changed pgp to be treated like passwords in credentials.
 * Added partial credential support (i.e. only filling in a public or private key).
 Will let user know if a key is missing only if the operation they are performing needs that key.